vdaular/flutter_study_app/README.md

-### Flutter study app
+### Flutter Tools
-:rocket: this project is build with flutter 1.9.2, an useful app(android and ios) for study flutter. it also offered a lot of useful tools for us.
+:rocket: this project is build with flutter2, an useful app(android and ios) for study flutter. it also offered a lot of useful tools for us.

-### status
+### Status
 developing, coming soon. please be hope

 [![Build Status](https://travis-ci.com/houko/flutter-study-app.svg?branch=master)](https://travis-ci.com/houko/flutter-study-app)